andreasabel/inCode/entry/you-could-have-invented-matrices.md

 Now, one of the most interesting things in mathematics is the idea of the **linear transformation**.
 Linear transformations are useful to study because:

-1. They are ubiquitious.
+1. They are ubiquitous.
 They come up everywhere in engineering, physics, mathematics, data science, economics, and pretty much any mathematical theory.
 And there are even more situations which can be *approximated* by linear transformations.